My favorite Cruiser Picture ( NOT !Oy )

 So the wife has finally nagged me enough this year to again get started on the Cruiser.
 I pulled the rotted tarp off, threw it away and took a few pictures of it before starting on it.
 Look at this Slide Show to see what I started with.
 Click on the pics on that page to enlarge them.

-Well if you looked at the slide show you now have an idea of how far gone the old Cruiser is from rust.
-From what I have gathered from various sources this Cruiser is not a candidate for a frame off restoration so this will be my learning Cruiser.
-Realizing that this Cruiser is 42years old and still kicking, looks like a cobbled together war wagon, has the ability to make me cry, curse and despair but knowing it would be like a fateful old dog always there to get me home I knew I had a good name: !Oy.
+Well, if you looked at the slide show, you now have an idea of how far gone the old Cruiser was from rust cancer.
+From what I have gathered from various sources, this Cruiser is not a candidate for a frame off restoration, so this will be my learning Cruiser.
+Realizing that this Cruiser was 27 years old and still kicking, looks like a cobbled together war wagon, has the ability to make me cry, curse and despair, but knowing it would be like a fateful old dog always there to get me home, I knew I had a good name: !Oy.
 (If you are a Stephen King fan you will know from whence I got this name) So from now on the tired old Cruiser will be affectionately called !Oy.